Coronavirus: No additional deaths in State but 68 new cases

 A “short, sharp intervention could save us a great deal of difficulty in two to three weeks’ time”, said Prof Philip Nolan, chairman of an advisory group to the National Public Health Emergency Team.

 He said it was “almost inevitable” there had been some level of community transmission around the midlands clusters.
-The rate at which the outbreaks developed was “quiet unusual”.
+The rate at which the outbreaks developed was “quite unusual”.